giantswarm/docs/src/content/overview/architecture/_index.md

 ## Cost management

 Cost control is becoming increasingly important as organizations seek to optimize their cloud spending.
 Based on lessons learned from our experience with customers, the platform is built to help you manage costs effectively.
+The platform provides auto-scaling and resource optimization, allowing you to adjust resources based on demand and reduce waste.
 Our solution engineers will help you to add visibility and control over your resource usage and expenses, leading to better decision-making and cost savings.

 ## Automatic cluster management